czhang2718/blog/why-am-i-doing-this.md

 2. **To share ideas**.
 Nothing technical (this is not a math blog ~~yet~~).
 I feel alone in many of my beliefs.
 I know there's so many people in this world that there's almost certainly at least someone else who can relate to my struggles, values, etc. I surely would have bennefitted from being more confident in my individuality years ago.
 I hope sharing my thoughts can make us feel more similar than different :).

 3. **To get this off my to-do list.** So I'm actually distracted now.
-I was solving a USACO problem, and I took a ~~short~~ break and suddenly had the urge to write.
+I was solving [a problem](http://usaco.org/index.php?page=viewproblem2&cpid=1069), and I took a ~~short~~ break and suddenly had the urge to write.
 This happens a lot...
 Hopefully I can get back to that problem without whimsical impulses distracting me.

 Ok that's it good bye 💙